Hamza-malikx/Hamza-malikx/README.md

   - :seedling: Exploring Technical Content Writing.

-  - :zap: - I’m currently learning everything about Django and BlockChain technology 👨‍💻
+  - :zap: - I’m currently learning everything about Django and BlockChain 👨‍💻

   - 🚀 My Goal for 2023: To design and develop scalable applications for both web and mobile platforms and to be a top rated seller on fiver.